-- a.
+a.
 Vegetation fire.
 In periods of dry weather, the threat of vegetation fire danger is high.
-Therefore, the following guidelines will be observed: - (1) In order to prevent and avert serious vegetation fires, the Fire Danger Class Restriction Chart at Appendix H must be adhered to at all times.
-This chart has been developed to reduce property damage, lost training time, and injury to personnel to a practical optimum; this is not an attempt to prevent all fires and curtail all fire starting activity.
-Fires will start and must be extinguished; however, if the guide chart is adhered to they should be small and easy to extinguish. - (2) All personnel in range and training operations will remain alert and report fires immediately to Range Operations, giving the location and approximate extent of the fire and action being taken to deal with the fire.
-Additionally, Range Operations will immediately notify the Fire Department regardless of fire size, and the DPW Environmental Division regarding date, time, and location for incorporation in air monitoring analysis. - (3) In the event of a fire on any range or training area, all personnel come under the control of the Range OIC, who will take charge of directing the firefighting activities until relieved by the fire department.
-The Range OIC will not, under any circumstances, commit troops to fight fires forward of the firing line without first obtaining clearance from Range Operations to move downrange.
-All personnel entering a burning impact area are to be aware of the inherent hazards associated with a dud/UXO-laden area. - (4) All personnel will remain at the site until the fire is extinguished or until Range Operations or the Fire Department Incident Commander releases them. - (5) The OIC of each range and training area will develop and implement a firefighting plan for the area.
-Ranges that use tracer or pyrotechnics will maintain at least six long-handled shovels, 12 heavyduty leaf rakes, and one ax for fighting vegetation fires. - (6) The provisions of FLW Reg 420-1 Troop Support to Combat Vegetation Fires apply to the use of troop support to extinguish a fire. - (7) Open fires are prohibited.
-Fire are permitted in burn barrels, metal fire rings or other confined unit that has been approved for use by the fire department.
-Unit must have an approved request through the RO and a burn permit issued by the Fire Department, and then only with the approval of Range Operations immediately before starting the fire. - (8) The Natural Resources Branch, DPW, conducts a prescribed fire (controlled burning) program to reduce fire hazards, maintain open areas for training activities, and improve ground cover for soil protection and wildlife habitat.
+Therefore, the following guidelines will be observed:

+(1) In order to prevent and avert serious vegetation fires, the Fire Danger Class Restriction Chart at Appendix H must be adhered to at all times.
+This chart has been developed to reduce property damage, lost training time, and injury to personnel to a practical optimum; this is not an attempt to prevent all fires and curtail all fire-starting activity.
+Fires will start and must be extinguished; however, if the guide chart is adhered to, they should be small and easy to extinguish.

+(2) All personnel in range and training operations will remain alert and report fires immediately to Range Operations, giving the location and approximate extent of the fire and action being taken to deal with the fire.
+Additionally, Range Operations will immediately notify the Fire Department regardless of fire size, and the DPW Environmental Division regarding date, time, and location for incorporation in air monitoring analysis.

+(3) All personnel will remain at the site until the fire is extinguished or until Range Operations or the Fire Department Incident Commander releases them.

+(4) Open fires are prohibited.
+Fire is permitted in burn barrels, metal fire rings or other confined unit that has been approved for use by the fire department.
+Unit must have an approved request through the RO and a burn permit issued by the Fire Department, and then only with the approval of Range Operations immediately before starting the fire.

+(5) The Natural Resources Branch, DPW, conducts a prescribed fire (controlled burning) program to reduce fire hazards, maintain open areas for training activities, and improve ground cover for soil protection and wildlife habitat.
 A firebreak system has been developed and is maintained in order to contain fire in high-hazard areas such as tracer firing and demolition ranges and to allow controlled burning.
 The Natural Resources Branch, DPW, will maintain close coordination with Range Operations in executing this program.